dazuma/toys/toys/docs/guide.md

 *   `--usage` which displays a shorter usage screen for the tool.
 *   `--verbose` (also `-v`) which increases the verbosity.
 This affects the tool's logging display, increasing the number of log levels shown.
-This flag may be issued multiple times.
+This flag can be issued multiple times.
 *   `--quiet` (also `-q`) which decreases the verbosity.
 This affects the tool's logging display, decreasing the number of log levels shown.
-This flag may also be issued multiple times.
+This flag can also be issued multiple times.

 Namespace tools (tools that have subtools but no explicit functionality of their own) always behave as though `--help` is invoked.
 (They do recognize the